Puna rauemi ǀ cultural resources

 This space holds useful cultural resources, including links to further information for health practitioners (graduating, registered and international seeking registration in Aotearoa New Zealand).

-For more about how we plan to achieve this, and what we’re doing now/done already, view our latest Annual report 2024, and the Strategic Plan 2023-2026 under Resources/publications.
+For more about how we plan to achieve this, what we’re doing now, and what we've done already, view our Annual report 2024, and the Strategic Plan 2023-2026 under Resources/publications.

 Useful links - information and resources